Robertpokane/bandwebsite/README.md

 <b>One or two paragraphs providing an overview of your project</b>.

-In this, the first milestone project, I will implamenting what I have learned and what i can do at this early stage of my coding career.
+In this, the first milestone project, I will implamenting what I have learned and what I can do at this early stage of my coding career.
 For this project I had loads of ideas:
 <ul>
-<li>A live news feed for the HOME page </li>
+<li>A live news feed for the <b>HOME</b> page </li>
 <li>Links to the bands Spotify/youtube/twitter/facebook on every footer</li>
 <li>Album playlists that changed the song list when clicked on on the shopping page</li>
 <li>Monthly news letter subscription</li>